 Criminals may also use stolen identity information obtained outside of our systems to gain unauthorized access to our customers' data.
 We have experienced such instances in the past and as the accessibility of stolen identity information increases, generally, we may experience further instances of unauthorized access to our systems through the use of stolen identity information of our customers or our workforce in the future.
 Further, our customers may choose to use the same login credentials across multiple products and services unrelated to our products.
 Such customers' login credentials may be stolen from products offered by third-party service providers unrelated to us and the stolen identity information may be used by a malicious third party to access our products, which could result in disclosure of confidential information.
-In addition, our shift to a hybrid workplace model, where our workforce will spend a portion of their time working in our offices and a portion of their time working remotely, introduces operational complexity that exacerbates our security-related risks.
+In addition, our shift to a hybrid workplace model, where our workforce will spend a portion of their time working remotely, introduces operational complexity that exacerbates our security-related risks.